alvaroyurrita/Crestron-Fonts/README.md

 * The CSS folder contains the CSS styles to call the fonts in webfont by name instead of code, and important style for the stacking, animation, etc.
 * The webfonts, is where the core vector fonts in several formats are located.
-* demo.html can be run (by right clicking in visual studio and Opening in <a href="https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer">Live Server</a> (it must be installed) where all the fonts and examples can be seend.
+* demo.html has examples of all the included glyphs, as well as style use.
+Launch it by right clicking on it in visual studio and selecting <a href="https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer">Opening in Live Server</a>.

 To install simple add these two lines to your index.html.
 ```